 Why use a Digital Repository?

-An Institutional Repository (IR) hosted by the TDL:
+A Digital Repository hosted by the TDL:

-- promotes the principles of open access by providing opportunities for faculty self-archiving
+- promotes the principles of Open Access

 - preserves and disseminates a wide variety of content beyond traditional scholarly articles, including datasets, learning objects, electronic theses and dissertations, audio-visual content, and presentations.

-- helps universities fulfill obligations to make publicly funded or non-profit-funded research available on an open access basis
+- helps universities fulfill obligations to make publicly funded or non-profit-funded research available on an Open Access basis

 - encourages access and sharing among disciplines and institutions